 Water leaks that come from water pipes and fittings on the property side of the water meter connection are the responsibility of the property owner.

-Concealed leaks are hidden leaks that come from underground pipes.
-To see if you have a concealed leak, please follow the steps below.
+To check if you have a leak, please follow the steps below.

 - You will need to locate and read your water meter, to find out how to read your meter, please download our Water meters and water leaks factsheet (PDF 550 KB).

-- Turn off all internal taps, appliances and irrigation that use water.
+- Turn off all internal taps, appliances and irrigation systems that use water.

 - Leave the water meter stop tap turned on.

 - If any dials are moving, this suggests water is passing through the water meter and that you have a leak.